Paraceratherium: Species and synonyms

 According to Lucas and Sobus, the type species P. bugtiense from the late Oligocene of Pakistan included junior synonyms such as B. osborni and P. zhajremensis.
 P. transouralicum from the late Oligocene of Kazakhstan, Mongolia, and northern China included B. grangeri and I. minus.
 By this scheme, P. orgosensis from the middle and late Oligocene of northwest China included D. turfanensis and P. lipidus.
 In 2013, the American palaeontologist Donald Prothero suggested that P. orgosensis may be distinct enough to warrant its original genus name Dzungariotherium, though its exact position requires evaluation.
 P. prohorovi from the late Oligocene of Kazakhstan may be too incomplete for its position to be resolved in relation to the other species; the same applies to proposed species such as I. intermedium and P. tienshanensis, as well as the Georgian genus Benaratherium.
 Though the genus name Indricotherium is now a junior synonym of Paraceratherium, the subfamily name Indricotheriinae is still in use because genus name synonymy does not affect the names of higher level taxa that are derived from these.
 Members of the subfamily are therefore still commonly referred to as indricotheres.

 In contrast to the revision by Lucas and Sobus, a 2003 paper by Chinese palaeontologist Jie Ye and colleagues suggested that Indricotherium and Dzungariotherium were valid genera, and that P. prohorovi did not belong in Paraceratherium.
 They also recognised the validity of species such as P. lipidus, P. tienshanensis, and P. sui.
 A 2004 paper by Deng and colleagues also recognised three distinct genera.
+The Chinese palaeontologists Qiu Zhanxiang and Wang Ban Yue suggested in 2007 that the name P. asiaticum should be used instead of P. transouralicum.
 Some western writers have similarly used names otherwise considered invalid since the 1989 revision, but without providing detailed analysis and justification.
 Deng and colleagues recognised six Paraceratherium species in 2021, including some that had previously been declared synonyms, P. grangeri, P. asiaticum, and P. lepidum, while keeping Indricotherium and Baluchitherium as synonyms of the genus.